openframeworks/ofSite/documentation/3d/ofMesh_.markdown

 _inlined_description: _

+Use this if you plan to change the colors as part of this call as it will force a reset of the cache.

-Returns: the vector that contains all of the colors of the mesh, if it has any. (read only)
+**Returns**: the vector that contains all of the colors of the mesh, if it has any.